Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments

-Two-zone models typically utilize an attractive–repulsive potential function with a local minimum at a desired separation distance.
+Two-zone models typically use an attractive-repulsive potential function with a local minimum at a desired separation distance.
 The potential function exhibits a repulsive force within the repulsion zone and an attractive force within the attraction zone, depending on the pairwise relative distances of neighboring agents~\cite{LI2024109110}.
 Although the potential field manages both flock aggregation and collision avoidance, it has limitations, including susceptibility to local minima, scalability issues as the number of agents increases, and rigid flock formation.

 Olfati-Saber~\cite{Olfati-Saber} sought to express these behavioral rules mathematically, although not by their direct mathematical translations.
-Three types of agents, \(\alpha\)-agents (cooperative agents), \(\beta\)-agents (obstacles), and \(\gamma\)-agents (leaders) are introduced.
+Three types of agents are introduced: \(\alpha\)-agents (cooperative agents), \(\beta\)-agents (obstacles), and \(\gamma\)-agents (leaders).
 Pairwise potential-based control laws are designed for \(\alpha\)-agent interactions to form \(\alpha\)-lattices, typically hexagonal, and to manage interactions with obstacles and leaders.
-The \(\alpha\)-lattice flock formation has gained significant attention~\cite{9998071,10644765,7112591}; however, it lacks a key property of \textit{boids} flocking behavior—flexible and adaptable spatial configuration.
-The \textit{boids} behavioral rules do not dictate a lattice-type rigid spatial formation.
-The Vicsek~\cite{Vicsek} and Cucker-Smale~\cite{Cucker-Smale} models have been broadly acclaimed for exhibiting cohesive flocking and consensus formation.
+The formation of the \(\alpha\)-lattice flock has gained significant attention~\cite{9998071,10644765,7112591}; however, it lacks a key property of the \textit{boids} flocking behavior, a flexible and adaptable spatial configuration.
+The \textit{boids} behavioral rules do not dictate a rigid lattice-type spatial formation.
+Vicsek~\cite{Vicsek} and Cucker-Smale~\cite{Cucker-Smale} models have been widely acclaimed for showing cohesive flocking and consensus formation.
 Nevertheless, both models originally lacked flock centering, inter-agent separation, or obstacle avoidance.
 Moreover, these models led to rigid and occasionally regular patterns, lacking the flexibility of the \textit{boids} model.